Modelling of pressure drop in periodic square-bar packed beds: Results and discussion

 According to the classification proposed by \citet{Dybbs1984ANL}, this transition typically occurs near $\mathrm{Re}_\mathrm{p} \approx 1$ for spherical particles in packed beds.
 The present geometry consists of square bars arranged at a constant rotation angle, leading to void space connectivity characteristics that differ significantly from those of a sphere-packed medium.

 \citet{Hlushkou2006} suggested that if the inertial contribution exceeds $5\%$, the flow should no longer be considered in the Darcy regime.
 The same criterion is adopted in the present study.
 To identify the Reynolds number at which inertial effects become significant, the difference between the total friction factor and the linear friction factor ($f_{\mathrm{lin}} = 1/(\phi\, \mathrm{Re}_{\mathrm{p}}\, \mathrm{Da})$) is computed and then divided by the total friction factor.
-We applied the transition criterion proposed by \citet{Hlushkou2006} to identify the onset of inertia-dominated flow.
 However, other criteria have also been reported in the literature, such as introduced by \citet{Zeng2006,bagci2014}.
 In future work, different transition criteria may be used to provide a more comprehensive assessment of the transition to inertia-dominated flow.

 We illustrate the transition from viscosity to inertia-dominated regime in \cref{fig:friction_factor_deviation}.
 The upper figure shows the relative friction factor for each angle.
 As expected, the deviation remains zero for $\mathrm{Re}_\mathrm{p} \le 1$.
 With increasing $\mathrm{Re}_\mathrm{p}$, the inertial contribution represented by the Forchheimer term grows with the Reynolds number.
 Consequently, the pressure drop no longer follows the linear Darcy regime, and the deviation from Darcy’s law increases rapidly.